🔐 End-to-end encryption

 HKDF

-- Keys are generated locally on the device and stored in the iOS Keychain (Secure Enclave on supported
+- Identity keys (Ed25519) are generated on first launch and stored in the iOS Keychain.
+On devices

-nearby devices until they reach the recipient — no internet required.
+frames hop from device to device, store-and-forward, until they reach the recipient — no router, no

 BLE 5.0